Martyn0324/Cocogoat/README.md

 ![illustration](https://user-images.githubusercontent.com/28028007/148013037-664707cf-75b9-45ca-8bd5-618d84139760.png)

-So it could predict what is missing based on what it already have:
+So it could predict what is missing based on what it already has:

 ![scheme](https://user-images.githubusercontent.com/28028007/148014309-9f8b4bf2-864b-4238-a2fa-fb2a12905d63.png)